WordPress/Security-White-Paper/readme.md

 We’d really love to encourage and help share translations of the white paper to the global WordPress community.
 If you have a translation to contribute, please add it to the WordPress GitHub repo so others can benefit, too.
 Pull requests welcome!

 To translate the white paper, please create a sub-directory of the project under Working Translations, giving it the correct ISO639 code (for example, pt for Portuguese), and submit a pull request.
 Once the translation has reached a release / first full translation, we'll move it to its own subdirectory at the top level, and subsequent updates will happen in that location.

+New to GitHub?
+Community member Japh <a href="https://www.youtube.com/watch?v=Y_QwaMy0gWo">created this screencast video</a> to show you how to get started with translating the white paper.